I lost my father when I was a small child. That fact has affected my life every day since.

 In those years, when father's day came, there was no alternative for kids who didn't have a dad.
 I was the odd girl out.
 The few other fatherless kids I knew were children of divorce, and that wasn't nearly as common as it is now.
 Now, most schools are sensitive to the fact that there are fatherless children in the class.

 Today, plenty of kids grow up without their dad, most lose them through divorce or estrangement.
 For many of those kids, their dad was never really around at all.
 I guarantee you that every one of those kids has some kind of fantasy about their dad.
 At least I have some memories, and I know that I once had a dad that loved me.

-If you are a caretaker of a fatherless child, do not denigrate their father, and be aware that the kid hears things you say to others.
-If the father is a person you knew, try to find something positive to say about him.
+If you are a caretaker of a child who's father is absent from the family, do not denigrate their father, and be aware that the kid hears things you say to others.
+If the father is a person you knew, try to find some positive things to say about him.
 If you are the child's mother, there must have been something good about the man who fathered your child.

 I'm not saying that you should lie, or make up some fantasy figure.
 Every human has some redeeming qualities.
 Maybe he loved music, and the child does too.
 Maybe he was a skilled mechanic, or had a great head for figures.
 Maybe he just had a magnetic smile, or a certain twinkle in his eye.
-He gave your child life, and half of her genes.
-Even if he is unknown to her, you should recognize the fact that her father is an important person in your child's life.
+He gave your child life, and half of their genes.
+Even if he is unknown to them, you should recognize the fact that a father is an important person in a child's life.

 © 2015 Sherry Hewins